KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 This integration enables you to use NSX ALB to handle L7 traffic to Tanzu Application Platform `web` workloads on a Tanzu Application Platform Run cluster.

-Unlike normal Tanzu Application Platform behavior, or in the [NSX ALB L4 setup](../cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md), the Contour Envoy is no longer part of the data path for cluster-external traffic.
-Instead, cluster-external traffic travels from NSX ALB Service Engines directly to Web Workload pods on the cluster.
+Unlike in normal Tanzu Application Platform behavior or the [NSX ALB L4 setup](../cloud-native-runtimes/how-to-guides/avi-cnr-integration.hbs.md), the Contour Envoy is no longer part of the data path for cluster-external traffic.
+Instead, cluster-external traffic travels from NSX ALB Service Engines directly to `web` workload pods on the cluster.

 Contour and Envoy are still used for handling cluster-local traffic to `web` workloads.